Childhood101

 • Aids creativity – as you use an ingredient on hand rather than heading to the shops.

 • Ensures that you can always put a meal on the table.
-Include ingredients high in flavour such as anchovies, sun dried tomatoes, olives, capers, and a wide variety of herbs and spices in your pantry to pair with staples such as grains, pasta and flours.
-This will allow for flexible meal planning when you are unprepared or when an event changes your plans.
+Include ingredients high in flavor such as anchovies, sun dried tomatoes, olives, capers, and a wide variety of herbs and spices in your pantry to pair with staples such as grains, pasta and flours.
+This will allow for flexible meal planning when you are unprepared, or when an event changes your plans.

 Pantry Pasta Recipe